abhimanyuPathania/lyrico/README.rst

   This has never caused any problem for me till date.
 And from my understanding you should be using ID3v2.4 tags anyways.
 I have used ``lyrico`` on hundreds of mp3 files and had no issues.
 You can always test ``lyrico`` on few songs and check.
 Or you can just disable ``save_to_tag``.

-- **Song titles** - lyrics are fetched using a URL generated using song's artist name and title.
+- **Song metadata** - Lyrics are fetched using a URL generated using song's artist name and title.
 This means that if the song has titles like:

   - ABC(acoustic)
   - ABC(live version)

+  or an artist like:

+  - XYZ(feat.
+Blah)

   the download might fail.
 Sometimes artist-name or title contain characters like '?'.
 For this, Windows won't be able to create the text file as it is a restricted character.
 But the lyrics will be downloaded anyways and saved to tag if ``save_to_tag`` is enabled.

 - **windows console** - If you are using Windows, like me, you must use some other font than the default 'raster fonts' in the command prompt to view in-prompt logging for songs using other characters than English in their metadata.